Home |

 It becomes difficult, sometimes, to name a single founder or a promoter of a system.
 However, the following are widely acknowledged as proponents of the above systems: Gautama for Nyaya, Kanada for Vaisheshika, Patanjali for Yoga, Kapila for Samkhya, Jaimini for Purva-Mimamsa and Shamkara for Uttar-Mimamsa.

 Charvakism is believed to have been promoted by Charvaka.
-Vardhamana Mahavira is acknowledged as the founder of Jainism and Gautama Buddha as the founder of Buddhism.
+Vardhamana Mahavira is acknowledged as the founder of Jainism and Gautama Buddha

-The common characteristics in Indian Philosophies
+The common characteristics in Indian Philosophies:

 The systems of Indian philosophies, with a singular exception of Charvakism, have certain common characteristics.
 Charvakism remarkably differs from other systems as it promotes materialism.